 Figure.10.
-Worn Surfaces for Red Mud + 10 % Fly ash coatings for 6kW Operating Power Level.; (a) 3, (b) 6, (c) 12 and (d) 15 minutes time interval.
+Worn surfaces for red mud + 10 % fly ash coatings for 6 kW operating power level.; (a) 3, (b) 6, (c) 12 and (d) 15 minutes time interval.

 Figure.11.
-Worn Surfaces for Red Mud + 50 % Fly ash coatings for 12 kW Operating Power Level.; (a) 3, (b) 6, (c) 12, (d) 15, (e) 27 and (f) 30 minutes time intervals.
+Worn surfaces for red mud + 50 % fly ash coatings for 12 kW operating power Level.; (a) 3, (b) 6, (c) 12, (d) 15, (e) 27 and (f) 30 minutes time intervals.

-4. CONCLUSION
+307 4.
+CONCLUSION

-The present experimental investigations are being winded up with some salient concluding remarks.
-Red mud, the waste generated from alumina plants is eminently coat able on metal substrates by employing thermal plasma spraying technique with excellent wear resistance.
-The addition of fly ash with red mud reduces the wear rate by enhancing the coating property.
-But the optimum percentages of fly ash required for better coating material still impact a question mark for the researchers.
-It is observed that for the early stage the wear rate increases slowly and then drastically improved with sliding distance for all coating type and finally becomes stagnant.
-Operating power level proved to be the remarkable variable for coating property; which enhances the coating resistance, but afterwards with reaching an optimum value indicating some other dominating parameters.
-The present work leaves with some wide spectrum of scopes for future investigators to explore many other aspects of red mud coatings.
+308 The present allow for some salient concluding remarks.
+Red mud, the waste generated 309 from alumina plants is coat able on metal substrates by employing thermal plasma spraying 310 technique with excellent wear resistance.
+The addition of fly ash with red mud reduces the 311 wear rate by enhancing the coating property.
+But the optimum percentages of fly ash required 312 for better coating material still impact a question mark for the researchers.
+It is observed that 313 for the early stage the wear rate increases slowly and then rises drastically with sliding 314 distance for all coating type and finally becomes stagnant.
+Operating power level proved to be 315 the remarkable variable for coating property.
+The coating wear resistance increases until an 316 optimum value at 12 kW indicating some other dominating parameters.
+The present work 317 leaves a wide spectrum of scopes for future investigators to explore many other aspects of red 318 mud coatings.
+Thermal stability of these coatings may be evaluated for better claiming in high 319 temperature applications.
+Corrosive wear behavior under different operating conditions may

-- 332 Thermal stability of these coatings may be evaluated for better claiming in high temperature - 333 applications.
-Corrosive wear behavior under different operating conditions may be - investigated to identify suitable application areas.
-Post heat treatment of these coatings may - 335 also be implemented further for furthering the study regarding the improvement in coating - 336 quality and properties.
+320 be investigated to identify suitable application areas.
+Post heat treatment of these coatings

+321 may also be implemented for furthering the study regarding the improvement in coating

+- 322 quality and properties. - 323

-CONFLICT OF INTEREST
+324 CONFLICT OF INTEREST

-339 The authors declare no conflict of interest exist for publishing this paper.
+325 The authors declare no conflict of interest exist for publishing this paper.